ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 </div>
 <br>

-* **Note:** If you have an annotated assembly, fill also the **locus tag** field, e.g. with an abbreviation of the scientific name of the species.
+* **Note:** In case you have an annotated assembly you must also provide a **locus tag**, e.g. an abbreviation of the scientific name of the species.
 * Click **Submit**.
-A pop-up window will appear, check that the submission was successful by reading the content of the window, copy the accession number (starting with PRJEB...) and add it to your metadata template for future reference, then click **Close**.
+A pop-up window will appear, check that the submission was successful by reading the content of the window, copy the project accession number (starting with PRJEB...) and add it to your metadata template for future reference, then click **Close**.

 #### **Submit samples**